 Britons – the masters in distorting the facts

-British people learnt Sanskrit so they would know exactly what this whole Hinduism is all about.
+British learnt Sanskrit so they would know exactly what this whole Hinduism was all about.
 They wanted to use this ancient knowledge against Indians.
-To make the false look true, they even tampered Vedas.
+They even went on and tampered the Vedas and other Indian scriptures.
 For example, they added to Ramayana (which describes the story of Lord Ram) a non-existing chapter in which they falsely claimed that Lord Ram had asked Sita (his wife) to jump into the fire after his own death to verify her purity.
-Before I wrote this post my friend from Europe was planning to visit me in India and many of her friends actually warned her that women in India are burnt alive after their husband’s death.
-I was shocked how people can think like this, so I started doing my research.
-And I found out this Ramayana story and there is one more explanation of this stereotype.
-When Mughals arrived and they started to kill men, women were committing suicides so that they would not get raped and be tortured to death or deliver twenty babies from the rape.
+Before I wrote this post, my friend from Europe was planning to visit me in India and many of her friends actually warned her that women in India are burnt alive after their husband’s death.
+I was shocked how people could even think this way, so I started to do my research.
+And I found out this Ramayana story.
+Also, when Mughals arrived and as they started to kill men, women were committing suicide so that they would not get raped and be tortured to death or deliver twenty babies from the rape.
 So smart Britons used it to undermine Vedas.
 They spread rumors that this is actually what Vedas are saying to people.
 To prove their statements they added a new text to Ramayana.
 It was totally in their control.
 They controlled the newly formed state libraries and all important national data and treasure and they burnt and destroyed the old ancient books and stole a lot of originals and took it back to their country.
 We should say that they were very clever in breaking this backbone of India – they completed their task perfectly.

 Breaking the backbone of India